Bar Stool Buying Guide

 The average height of a kitchen breakfast bar is around 90cm while a commercial public bar is likely to be higher at around 110cm.

 To make sure you have enough leg room to actually sit down you should be looking at a stool height of 70-75cm.
 We think 20cm of leg room is ideal.
 It is important to make sure you measure your bar height when considering bar stools.

 While it is good to be able to fit under the bar when seated it is not ideal to be too far below as eating, reading and feeling comfortable sitting depends on the surface being easy to reach.
 Our bar stools are between 70-72 cm which should be perfect for almost ever home bar.

 Bar Stool Width

 There are hundreds of different types of stools from low back to high back, leather and metal to wood and fabric; some spin, some don't, others have gas risers and some do not.
+In terms of style our shaker bar stools are very popular but barista bar stools are also very common as well as many different interpretations of each style.
 The key in choosing the right stool type is to think about the style of your kitchen or bar area and work with that.
-Adding a modern set of bar stools to a traditional kitchen is not going to work so plan ahead and set the tone before you start looking.
+Adding a modern set of bar stools to a traditional kitchen may not work so plan ahead and set the tone before you start looking.
 It is worth remembering that in many cases chrome and metal finishes can tarnish over time and cheaper painted finishes can also wear away.
 All of our stools are finished to a very high standard and are designed to last which means you do not have to worry about them look faded and flat 12 months after buying them.

 In some cases people want a bar stool to sit on and not really be seen but this can be a wasted opportunity.
 Bar stools are a great chance to colour pop and inject a flash of bold colour into an otherwise understated kitchen or bar.
 This can be done through the finish and paint on the stool frame of by opting for a bold fabric seat.